salimchami/hateoas-at-scale/README.md

 ### API Endpoints

-List the main API endpoints available and their roles.
-For example:
+List of the main API endpoints available:

 * `GET /users/1`: Retrieves a user from the `users` service. (see `com.hateoasatscale.users.infrastructure.driven.FakeDbUsers`)
 * `GET /products/1`: Retrieves a product from the `products` service. (see `com.hateoasatscale.products.infrastructure.driven.FakeDbProducts`)